emin-naibov/ATM-Console-App/README.md

 # ATM-Console-App

 ## General Info
-Еhis project emulates an ATM, made as a practice and repetition of the main components of c# and in general object-oriented programming
+This project emulates an ATM, made as a practice and repetition of the main components of c# and in general object-oriented programming

 ## Technologies